MicahElie/Sym-Bot/Robotic Arm/Material & Assembly/README.md

 Assembly schematics and BOMs for each part of the robot (gripper, arm and base) are available in "Material and Assembly" -> "Assembly".
 Parts that need to be printed can be found in their respective "STL" folder.

 ### couplerW350
 The XM430-W350 Dynamixel motors use a particular coupler in order to support higher torques.
-The couplerW350 (available under "Miscellaneous") fonctions as a bridge between the motor and the 545548 hub.
+The couplerW350 (available under "Miscellaneous") functions as a bridge between the motor and the 545548 hub.
 To properly assemble the coupler, the following screws should be used:
 * 4 x M2x03 socket head
 * 4 x 6-32x1/4 socket head